johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Check the output of the script and make sure it is producing the same addresses.
 * This is your last opportunity to make sure your seed controls the addresses where you will be sending your IOTAs.
 * **If everything checks out then make a backup copy of the script `a-create-address.js` and keep is somewhere safe**.
-* Do not miss this opportunity to back up your seed - you will be very glad if you do and very sad if you do not.
+* Do not miss this opportunity to backup your seed - you will be very glad if you do and very sad if you do not.

+#### Make Addresses for Seed b
+* Ok, so you have five addresses which you can control with **seed a**
+* Follow the steps above using the other seed you made (call it **seed b**).
+* Then you will be able to practice sending IOTAs between addresses controlled with two different seeds.

 #### Buy Ethereum To Buy IOTAs
 * There is no place where you can buy IOTAs with US Dollars at the time of this writing.